Zequez/logseq-vault/pages/Experimenting With Rewilding Myself.md

 			- Reuse [[Paca Digestora]] for toilet by adding it a board to stand on top of the bin
 			- Outdoors Bidet
 		- Sun Dehydrator
+		- Safe Home For The Beehive In The Garden
+		- Rainwater Collection
+		-
 	- ### Skills
 		- Holding Space
 		- Providing EHP